dropbox/pilot/Documentation/GettingStarted.md

 > How to serialize & deserialize from your data source into a model struct like the above example is beyond the scope of this document.

-> The example application happens to add an initializer to the `Song` struct to inflate from JSON, along with a protocol to make that common across the other model types returned from iTunes.
-If interested, you can see that [here](../Examples/iTunesSearch/Shared/ModelSerialization.swift).
+The example application happens to leverage Swift's `Decodable` implementation on the `Song` struct to deflate from JSON.

-> - [ ] TODO for @wkiefer: Replace this with `Codable` in Swift 4.

 Conformance to `Model` is quite simple, as there are only two properties to implement:

 - `modelId` is a string that guarantees uniqueness for that model object across your application.
 - `modelVersion` is a hash that represents the version of that object and lets Pilot know if important model data has changed.

 These two properties are used to provide automated delta updates across any heterogeneous collection of model objects.
-We'll see more about that later one.
+We'll see more about that later on.

 For our `Song`, we can conform to `Model` with the following code: